 Project Primary Financial Statements

-Paper topic Cover note and summary of feedback
+Paper topic Cover note and summary of feedback and redeliberations

 CONTACT(S) Aqila Zukhi azukhi@ifrs.org

-This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (Board) and does not represent the views of the Board or any individual member of the Board.
-Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
-Technical decisions are made in public and reported in IASB Update.
+This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (IASB).
+This paper does not represent the views of the IASB or any individual IASB member.
+Any comments in the paper do not purport to set out what would be an acceptable or unacceptable application of IFRS® Accounting Standards.
+The IASB's technical decisions are made in public and are reported in the IASB® Update.